linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 16 The financial crisis.md

 So, how does a bank calculate VaR estimates?
 They need some numbers and some assumptions.
 One assumption often made is that returns on a security (share, derivative, bond, etc.) follow a particular distribution.
 The usual assumption is the normal distribution where there is a large clustering of probabilities of returns around the average expected return and then very small probabilities of the extremes ('thin tails').
 Also, the distribution of possible outturns is symmetrical about the mean - there is the same chance of being, say, £3 million above the average expected return as being £3 million below it - see Exhibit 16.1 for a normal distribution of probabilities, a bell-shaped symmetrical curve.
 The usual source of data, whether combined with a normal distribution assumption or not, is a long time series of an historical data set of daily return data for the securities - then the mathematicians assume that this represents the future distribution of returns.
 Another important source of information is the calculation of the extent to which asset returns move together.
 Then it is assumed that these correlations remain true for future estimations.

 Exhibit 16.1 shows a possible output from using VaR.
 On the right-hand side the return numbers increase but the probability of earning those high returns decreases significantly the further we move away from the average expected return.
 The probabilities for returns below average are symmetrical with those above average in this case where we assume 'normality'.
 (If we used real past return data the distribution may not be quite normal and the maths for calculating the confidence level becomes more complicated, but it can still be handled.
 Skewed distribution just creates more fun for the mathematicians.)
 You can read off the 99 per cent chance of not losing more than the amount marked by the red line.
-If the red line is at  \$100 million then one day out of 100 we would lose more than\$ 100m, in theory.
+If the red line is at \$100 million then one day out of 100 we would lose more than \$100m, in theory.

 A key assumption is that the past data has a very close bearing on the future probabilities.
 Even using the normality method you need past data to estimate the size of the various probabilities.
 So, you might gather data from the previous three or five years.
 If unusual/infrequent events are not present in that dataset you might be missing some extreme positive or negative possibilities.